siroj100/gover/README.md

 ```

 ###1.2 daily scheduler
 In principal the same with hourly.
 Only the second parameter should the hour and minute in format hhmm (use empty string "" to run it immediately)
+So basically Moritz will meow once a day on 0530 WIB
 ```
 daily, _ := gover.NewDaily(moritz.meowing, "0530", jkt)
 if err := daily.Start(); err != nil{